-TPOC: Raghuveer M. Rao, (301) 394-0860, raghuveer.m.rao.civ@mail.mi, Tom Walker, (301) 394-0756, and Sandra Collier, (301) 394 2641, sandra.l.collier4.civ@mail.mil.
+TPOC: Nino Srour, (301) 394-2623, nassy.srour.civ@mail.mil and Sandra Collier, (301) 394 2641, sandra.l.collier4.civ@mail.mil.

 e.
 CCE-IS-1: Networking and Communications in Contested and Austere Environments

 The IS CCE on Networking and Communications in Contested and Austere Environments addresses the increasingly complex battlefields, in which the Army must be able to communicate; a highly dynamic, wireless, mobile networking environment populated by hundreds to thousands of networked nodes.
 Often, these environments are austere in terms of availability of resources for supporting and servicing the networking equipment.
 They are highly congested by multiple conflicting demands on bandwidth, and severely contested by a capable adversary.
 Research in networking and communications will address these multiple and complex challenges by pursuing the following overarching goals: